 Nature is perhaps the most complex word in the English language.

-(i) the essential quantity and character of something: “That’s just the nature of love”
+(i) the essential quality and character of something: “That’s just the nature of love” (essence, intrinsic)

 (ii) the inherent force which directs either the world or human beings or both: “gravity is a natural force”

 (iii) the material world itself, taken as including or not including human beings: “Humans are having a huge impact on nature”

 - Nature is often used to mean the non-human world (last definition)

 - Environment is often used when we mix in human relationships to the non-human world

 In theory, we can think about humans as separate from the non-human world: